How to understand and use a British Airways Future Travel Voucher

 When does my voucher expire?

-All Future Travel Vouchers now expire on 30 April 2022, regardless of when they were issued by British Airways.
-Like with a Companion Voucher you must book and travel before the expiration date.
+All Future Travel Vouchers now expire on 30 September 2023, regardless of when they were issued by British Airways.
+Like with a Companion Voucher you must book and travel (at least the outbound) before the expiration date.

-Some readers have contacted us to say that while their voucher initially had an expiry date of April 2022, when they used their voucher, the remaining balance had the much shorter “12 months from the original booking” expiry date.
-British Airways has confirmed to TPG that all balances have the April 2022 expiry date.
+Some readers have contacted us to say that while their voucher initially had an expiry date of April 2023, when they used their voucher, the remaining balance had a much shorter “12 months from the original booking” expiry date.
+British Airways has confirmed to TPG that all balances have the April 2023 expiry date.
 If you are told otherwise, escalate the point to someone higher.

 What happens to my cancelled award bookings?